macstadium/orka-integrations/GitLab/custom-executor.md

 The provided scripts expect the following environment variables to be set:

-- `ORKA_ORKA_TOKEN` - User authentication to connect to the Orka environment.
+- `ORKA_TOKEN` - User authentication to connect to the Orka environment.
 Created by running `orka3 user get-token` or `orka3 serviceaccount token <service-account>`.
 - `ORKA_ENDPOINT` - The Orka endpoint.
 Usually, it is `http://10.221.188.20`.
 - `ORKA_CONFIG_NAME` - The name of the VM config to be deployed.
 - `ORKA_VM_NAME_PREFIX` - The prefix of the generated VM name.
 Defaults to `gl-runner`.